 GPS and Cellular

-For outdoor operations, GPS tracking and cellular connectivity are often used alongside RTLS, especially in yards, campuses, fleets, and container or vehicle tracking scenarios.
-See Litum’s yard management RTLS for how outdoor and indoor tracking can be combined.
+For operations that extend beyond building perimeters, GPS and cellular connectivity extend RTLS coverage into yards, campuses, fleets, and container tracking environments.
+See Litum’s yard management RTLS for how outdoor and indoor tracking can be combined into a single operational view.

 Vision and Smart Sensing